 “No. A black band that can really rock is okay.”

 “Okay.
 I know a cool band.
 They’ll never play at the Troubadour, though.”

-“Tell them it’s their big chance to break into the big time.”
+“Tell them it’s their chance to break into the big time.”

-Doug said he’d get them there, stating the singer had been bugging him for years.
-Doug had a hard time saying the guy never had a chance.
+Doug says he’ll get them there, stating the singer had been bugging him for years.
+Doug has a hard time saying the guy never has a chance.

 “Well, tell ‘em this is what they’ve been waiting for.”

-Belushi was in Landis’ office on Friday morning when I walked in.
+Belushi is in Landis’ office on Friday morning when I walk in.

-“No Pepsi, Coke,” he finished the line and we all laughed.
+“No Coke, Pepsi,” he finishes the line as we all laugh.